 22 S. Clinton St.

 $1 slices on Sundays.
 Half-price pizza on Tuesdays.
 Need we say more?
-The Airliner touts itself as the oldest bar in Iowa City.
+The Airliner touts itself as one of the oldest bars in Iowa City.
 Its tasty pizzas have kept this joint hopping since 1944—that's more than 70 years.
 Hawkeyes pack this hot spot on the weekends to socialize with friends and to watch Iowa sports on its flatscreen TVs.
 The Airliner menu is extensive, including the pizza it offers—from classics like supreme and vegetarian, to specialty flavors like taco, Thai, and buffalo chicken.

 Airliner in Iowa City! - Jeff Rose